Transitioning a City Website Platform

 Opportunity

-• Make the site responsive and meet WCAG accessibility standards.
+• Make responsive and WCAG-compliant

-• Improve usability of design and content of select global features.
+• Improve usability of key global features

-• Support updates to the Content Management System.
+• Support CMS updates

 A screenshot of our new homepage